What are adaptogens?

 Each has it's unique purpose and we'd certainly recommend experimenting with what works best for your body.
 One of the most highly studied and loved adaptogens is definitely ashwagandha.

 Ashwagandha is an Ayurvedic (traditional Indian medicine) herb, and the root of the plant is most commonly used.
 It is used for reducing stress and low-grade anxiety, as well as reducing fatigue.
-That's why it's used in products like Magic Matcha.
+That's why it's used in products like Wonder Matcha.

 Should I try adaptogens?